 The Evangelical Seminary of Puerto Rico has a great commitment to maintain a safe and healthy student community environment that promotes the integral development of all its students.
-We recognize and understand that our students have the right to study in harmony, brotherhood and peace, and that their life in the student community is free from harassment and intimidation.
+We recognize and understand that our students have the right to study in harmony, brotherhood and peace, and that their life in the student community is free from harassment and intimidation this end, our institution is in the best disposition for the student in his/her expression of concerns and/or situations.
+This allows situations or complaints related to student and university life to be dealt with immediately.
+This is in accordance with Law No. 104-2016, Law against Harassment and Intimidation or "Bullying" of the Commonwealth of Puerto Rico for the management of bullying or Cyberbullying among students.